 Best Neoprene Waders for Fishing

 The HISEA are made of 4.5mm neoprene and hence a great choice for really cold conditions.
-Around the knees, an area of increased abrasion, these waders feature pads for extra protection and durability.
+Around the knees, an area of increased abrasion, this model features pads for extra protection and durability.
 The boots of the HISEA are lined with 200gr 3M Thinsulate to keep your feet warm and dry no matter the conditions.
 Cleated soles on the boots provide excellent traction.

 Adjustable shoulder straps and a wading belt ensure a snug fit of the HISEA.
-These neoprene waders are a good choice for male and female fly fishers and come with a one-year warranty.
+These ones are a good choice for male and female fly fishers and come with a one-year warranty.

 With a thickness of 3.5mm the Frogg Toggs Amphib provides excellent warmth but a level below the HISEA (which are 4.5mm).
 The suspenders are adjustable, a reach-through handwarmer pocket provides extra warmth on cold days and the knees are padded for extra comfort.